Flotomate/product_docs/source/admin/admin-automation/ad-third-party-integration.rst

 Integration with Third Party Services
 *************************************

-Flotomate supports Jira integration out of the box and any other third party client supporting rest API.
+Motadata supports Jira integration out of the box and any other third party client supporting rest API.

 .. note:: Integration requires Administrative rights